 - 1.1 While the majority of employees have a contractual place of work that is based in the facilities of Brunel University London, we recognise there might be times due to exceptional circumstances when working from overseas may be deemed necessary for a specified duration of time.
-These employees' requests are typically made by foreign nationals who have expressed a desire to work temporarily from their home country and outside their designated work location, because of personal and family commitments, or other health-related reasons that may impact their well-being. - 1.2 While remote working from overseas has always been an important issue, the global pandemic and Brexit have accelerated the number of cases and requests.
+These employees' requests are typically made by foreign nationals who have expressed a desire to work temporarily from their home country and outside their contractual work location, because of personal and family commitments, or other health-related reasons that may impact their well-being. - 1.2 While remote working from overseas has always been an important issue, the global pandemic and Brexit have accelerated the number of cases and requests.
 As we continue to embrace hybrid and flexible working practices, it is important that we have clear expectations and guidelines for working remotely from overseas.
 This policy aims to establish clear principles for employees who seek to change their work location temporarily.
 The policy outlines the necessary processes and considerations when reviewing requests to work remotely from overseas to enable informed decision making. - 1.3 It is important that remote working overseas is managed in a planned and compliant manner as there are significant risks to both the University and individuals that must be considered in advance.
-Depending on the jurisdiction, these risks can be severe and encompass many areas including tax and social security (personal and corporate), immigration laws, equality, employment law, data security and health and safety.
+These risks and implications can be severe and encompass many areas including tax and social security, immigration rules, equality, employment law, data security, and Health and Safety.
 By adhering to these guidelines, we aim to ensure that the management of remote work from abroad is executed smoothly and within the framework of legal and regulatory requirements.